DiegoFloresWenHao/ICP_Coder/benchmark/advanced/chatgpt/cqt_token/README.md

 # CQT Token (Motoko)

-ERC20-like Motoko canister implementing `CQT` with `mint`, `transfer`, balances, and a randomness-based guessing game that mints a reward on win.
+Fungible token Motoko canister implementing `CQT` with `mint`, `transfer`, balances, and a randomness-based guessing game that mints a reward on win.

 ## Prerequisites